Research highlights 2011

 Funded by: NSFC Grant 40730313, ARC Discovery and Linkage grants (O’Reilly and Griffin), iMQRES, EPS Postgraduate Fund

-Metasomatic highways - 200 km below Earth’s surfacetypeII
+Metasomatic highways - 200 km below Earth’s surface

 Mantle eclogites are amazing and enigmatic messengers coming directly from the base of the cratonic lithosphere (180-220 km down).
 Although the processes that originally produced these rocks are yet to be fully understood, they are critical samples to constrain the dynamics of the sub-continental lithospheric mantle (SCLM).
 Because of their privileged position at the lithosphere-asthenosphere boundary (LAB), they are witnesses of the interactions between the lithospheric mantle and the asthenosphere.